Our people

 Paul’s favourite thing to do is visit his children as they take him on many adventurous walks.

-Our Trustees
+Our Trustees and Advisors

-The Trustees of the Southern Lakes Sanctuary bring a wealth of experience to their strategic and governance roles.
+The Trustees and Advisors of the Southern Lakes Sanctuary bring a wealth of experience to their strategic and governance roles.
 They are all passionate advocates for a sanctuary within this area of spectacular mountains, lakes and rivers, protecting thriving ecosystems and abundant wildlife that are enjoyed by people who treasure this whenua puiaki.

 Greg Lind